Bird Feeder Blues

 With the stay-at-home orders in place, I’m now working from home.
 No commute means I have some extra time before I start work.
 I’m spending that extra time in the mornings watching the crows build and tend to a nest and listening to the morning chorus of songs and calls.
 And watching the bird-less feeder.

 On a warm April afternoon, I was in the living room and heard a Lesser Goldfinch sing.
 It sounded close!
 I snuck into the kitchen to look at the feeder through the window.
 Aaaand nothing.
 Bummed, I went back to the living room.
 But wait, I heard it again!
-I repeated my slow approach, and spotted it – a male Lesser Goldfinch hogging at the seed and singing.
+I repeated my slow approach, and spotted it – a male Lesser Goldfinch downing the seed and singing!
 It was later joined by a female.

 I’ve been watching this pair visit the feeder sporadically throughout the day.
 I’m happy to finally have some bird action at the feeder.